ai-mbl/tracking/README.md

     be more biologically relevant for downstream analysis.
 Therefore, it is important to evaluate on a wide range of error metrics and determine which are most important for your use case.

-After running through the full tracking pipeline, from loading to evaluation, we will learn how to **incorporate custom costs** based on dataset-specific prior information.
-As a bonus exercise, you can learn how to **learn the best cost weights** for a task from from a small amount of ground truth tracking information.
+After running through the full tracking pipeline, from loading to evaluation, we will learn how to **incorporate custom costs** based on dataset-specific prior information and deep learning models.

 ### Bonus: Tracking with two-step Linear Assignment Problem (LAP)